top of page

 Services

-Over the years, obtaining visas for foreign artists has become more increasingly difficult as USCIS continually increases the demands on artists to prove their extraordinary ability.
+Over the years, obtaining visas for foreign artists has become exponentially more difficult as USCIS continually increases the demands on artists to prove their extraordinary ability.
 Artist Visa Services aims to make the visa application process as easy and simple as possible.
 The first step is to discern if the artist qualifies for a visa and which classification is appropriate.
 These visa classifications are all employment-based, so contracts must be in place before a petition can be undertaken.
 After obtaining personal information and documents from the artist to complete the USCIS's I-129 petition for nonimmigrant worker, Artist Visa Services compiles compelling evidence as dictated by current USCIS guidelines to demonstrate the artist's qualifications in their field.
 The draft application is sent to the designated labor union for a required consultation letter before it is submitted to USCIS for adjudication.
-Once an approval is acquired, the artist completes the online DS-160 application and arranges to have the visa processed into their passport by either in-person interview or mail at their local consulate (this is dictated by the State Department and you cannot choose your preferred method).
+Upon receipt by USCIS, the artist completes the online DS-160 application and arranges to have the visa processed into their passport after an approval notice is issued by either in-person interview or mail-in processing at their local consulate (is dictated by the State Department and you cannot choose your preferred method).

-Artist Visa Services advises visa applications be initiated at least 9 months prior to the artist's arrival in the US; any later and Premium Processing may be necessary, which involves an additional fee of $2,805 fee for a guaranteed decision within 15 business days.
-USCIS recently began arbitrarily assigning visa petitions to its two service centers--without providing notice--meaning regular processing can take anywhere from 2 months to 7 months or longer.
-For that reason in particular, initiating the application process as early as possible is essential to giving the best chances for a successful result without the exorbitant Premium Processing fee.
+Artist Visa Services advises visa applications be initiated as soon as possible after confirming their engagement(s).
+Petitions may be submitted to USCIS up to one year prior to the artist's arrival in the US.
+In 2024, USCIS began arbitrarily assigning visa petitions to its two service centers--without providing notice--meaning regular processing can take anywhere from 2 months to 9 months or longer.
+For that reason in particular, initiating the application process as early as possible is essential to having the best chance for a successful result without the exorbitant Premium Processing fee of $2,805, which guarantees a decision within 15 business days.
 Read more about this recent development here.

 Fees